List of content you will read in this article:

 6. Make a proper chart for recovery team professionals

 It is always beneficial to make a preparedness chart beforehand.
 Make sure to build a team with highly capable and trained personnel who smartly tackle the situation.

-The DRP adheres to specific duties and roles to the members.
+The DRP adheres to specific duties and roles for the members.
 Make the personnel totally familiar with the outlines of the recovery script.
 In case of any emergency, they must adhere to the subsequent steps mentioned in the plan with utmost understanding.

 7. A good communication plan

-As it is stated above that the roles and duties should be assigned to the personnel.
+As is stated above that the roles and duties should be assigned to the personnel.
 In the same way, it is equally important to assign duties to establish a better connection.

 While tackling a disaster, the usual modes of communication might disrupt.
 So, it becomes mandatory to have a backup medium to maintain the connection.

 The team members must know who and how the customers will be kept in touch at the time of the outage.
 And how to tackle the situation from the early notice period till the recovery process concludes.

 While you create a DRP, you write several methods to opt for at the time of need.
 But, it is not sure how well they will get executed in real life.
 Right?